skip to main content

 No contract

-AT&T doesn’t require an annual contract when you sign up—its service runs month to month, and you can cancel any time without paying a penalty fee.
+Both AT&T and Xfinity don’t require an annual contracts when you sign up—service runs month to month, and you can cancel any time without paying a penalty fee.

 Installation: AT&T vs. Xfinity